NOTE FROM ED: Looks like this was started but never finished. Looks like it could be ready to go with a little formatting.

 Lions and tigers and…oh, no bears?
 Oh my!
 Well, we still think Africa is one of the most amazing wildlife destinations on the planet, hands down.

-Bears have at one time or another lived across the globe in the wild, including on all continents but Australia and Antarctica.
-In fact, fossil records and historical data indicate that at one time there were likely hundreds of bear species globally.
-Today, however, there are only eight bear species that remain in North and South America, Europe, and Asia.
+Bears have lived in the wild on all continents except Australia and Antarctica.
+Fossil records and historical data indicate that there were likely hundreds of bear species globally at one time.
+Today, however, only eight bear species remain in North and South America, Europe and Asia.

-While there were bear species in Africa historically, the Atlas bear in Northern Africa (named aftern the same named mountain range) was thought to be Africa’s only native bear that survived into modern times.
-Once inhabiting the Atlas Mountains and neighbouring areas, from Morocco to Libya, the last of its kind was thought to be killed in 1870.
-The Atlas bear was brownish black in colour, a suspected subspecies of the brown bear.
+While there were bear species in Africa historically, the Atlas bear in Northern Africa (named after the same mountain range) was thought to be Africa’s only native bear that survived into modern times.
+Once inhabiting the Atlas Mountains and neighboring areas, from Morocco to Libya, the last of its kind was thought to have been killed in 1870.
+The Atlas bear was brownish-black in color, a suspected subspecies of the brown bear.